 - A noise study to determine if noise walls are required, as guided by The City’s Surface Noise Policy.

 After the SWCRR opens and traffic settles into its new pattern, we’ll be monitoring the 162 Avenue S.W./Bridleridge Way intersection, in case further modifications to the intersection is needed.

 The following drawings show the current design of the 162 Avenue S.W. connection as well as an overall view of the area and how it will integrate to the SWRR.
 We’ll continue updating the community and area through the design phase as it develops.

 Design: Late 2016 — spring 2017

 Road opens: Late 2020

 Calgary’s Southwest Ring Road

 This project is one of several City-led projects to connect Calgary’s road network to the ring road.
-To learn more about these other projects, as well as information on SWCRR, including construction schedule, design and the history of the project, visit Calgary’s southwest ring road home page.
+To learn more about these other projects, as well as information on SWRR, including construction schedule, design and the history of the project, visit Calgary’s Southwest Ring Road home page.

-If you have questions or comments about this project or the SWCRR please email the project team at: firstname.lastname@example.org.
+If you have questions or comments about this project or the SWRR please email the project team at: firstname.lastname@example.org.